The Complete Guide to Spectacular Sales Techniques You Need Right Now

 - Testing — always split-test your CTAs to see what draws more clicks and form submissions.

 Having a selection of awesome, enticing CTAs presented front and centre on your website can help you funnel leads into your sales pipeline.

 Why People Buy

 Why do people buy your products or services?
 In a now-famous Ted Talk, Simon Sinek says that it's about "why you do what you do."
 Part of perfecting your sales pitch is knowing your company — and your story — inside out.
 When you're testing out your sales pitch to different investors and buyers, try to focus on the motivation and inspiration behind your work.
-This is a key aspect of inbound marketing — mapping out your mission, vision, values and customer profiles allows you to focus on your story, rather than just your functional business plan or profit generation.
+This is a key aspect of inbound marketing — mapping out your mission, vision, values, and customer profiles allows you to focus on your story, rather than just your functional business plan or profit generation.

-Sales Pitching at Conferences
+Using a Sales Pitch at Conferences

 Conferences and tradeshows are key places to pitch your business to industry professionals and thought leaders.
 But when you only have a minute (or less!) amid the fray of hundreds or even thousands of people to pitch your business, you have to nail your sales pitch on the head every time.